 “We have no personal gripe with Professor Noakes.
 Our concern has always been about the health of babies,” said Gallagher.

 This hearing has been rather divisive with strong views expressed on both sides.
 The debate has raised significant awareness about the importance of nutrition, which is positive.
-Health, wellness,and nutrition should concern everybody.
-But, South Africans have also been confused by the ebb and flow of this divisive nutrition debate and the inconsistent nutritional advice provided over many years.
-That is unfortunate.
+Health, wellness and nutrition should concern everybody.

 “I’m pleased this is over and we can now focus on other urgent nutrition challenges we have in South Africa,” concluded Gallagher.

-Here are some questions that Foodmed.net put to Gallagher and which she declined to answer:
+Here are some questions that Foodmed.net put to Gallagher, all of which she has declined to answer:

 - ADSA says that it “respects” Prof Noakes for his work as a sports scientist.
 What of his pioneering work in nutrition science?
 (Noakes is one of few scientists in the world with an A1 rating for both sports science and nutrition.
-The rating means that he is an acknowledged world authority in both disciplines.)
+The rating acknowledges him as world authority in both disciplines.)

 - ADSA claims to give “evidence-based” advice based on South Africa’s Dept of Health and World Health Organisation guidelines.
 Is ADSA aware of research showing that these guidelines are umbilically linked to US guidelines?
-And that these guidelines were without any science when the US first launched them in 1977 – and the rest of the English-speaking world, including SA, followed thereafter?
+And that the US guidelines were without any science when authorities in that country first launched them in 1977?

-- ADSA’s statement talks of evidence, which “credible organisations” have adopted.
-What about the extensive body of evidence Prof Noakes and his witnesses presented at the hearing and the credible organisations that have adopted these?
+- ADSA’s statement talks of evidence that “credible organisations” have adopted.
+What about the extensive body of evidence that Prof Noakes and his witnesses presented at the hearing and the credible organisations that have adopted these?

 - Presumably, ADSA endorses the guideline that Prof Hester “Estee” Vorster wrote to “make starchy foods basis of all meals”?
 What are the study refs, particularly RCTs to support that recommendation?

-- What is the “current evidence” to support low-fat, high-carb for babies?
+- And what “current evidence” supports low-fat, high-carb for babies?